boliquan/wp-smtp/readme.txt

 WP SMTP can help us to send emails via SMTP instead of the PHP mail() function.
 It adds a settings page to "Dashboard"->"Settings"->"WP SMTP" where you can configure the email settings.
-There are some examples on the settings page, you can click the corresponding icon to view (such as "Gmail").
+There are some examples on the settings page, you can click the corresponding icon to view (such as "Gmail""Yahoo!""Microsoft""163""QQ").
-If the field "From" was not a valid email address, or the field "Host" was left blank, it will not reconfigure the wp_mail() function.
+If the field "From" was not a valid email address, or the field "SMTP Host" was left blank, it will not reconfigure the wp_mail() function.

 = Usage =

 1. Download and extract `wp-smtp.zip` to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. "Dashboard"->"Settings"->"WP SMTP"
-4. There are some examples on the settings page, you can click the corresponding icon to view.(such as "Gmail""Microsoft""163""QQ")
+4. There are some examples on the settings page, you can click the corresponding icon to view.(such as "Gmail""Yahoo!""Microsoft""163""QQ")
 5. For more information of this plugin, please visit: [Plugin Homepage](http://boliquan.com/wp-smtp/ "WP SMTP").

 Related Links: